 These peppermint chocolate chip cookies are a holiday twist on classic chocolate chip cookies!
 Loaded with candy cane pieces and lots of chocolate chips, they are sure to be your new favorite Christmas cookie.

-For more chocolate chip cookie recipes, try Butterscotch Chocolate Chip Cookies, Brown Butter Toffee Chocolate Chip Cookies, and Chocolate Filled Cookies.
+If you love chocolate chip cookie recipes, you must try my super popular Butterscotch Chocolate Chip Cookies, Brown Butter Toffee Chocolate Chip Cookies, and Chocolate Filled Cookies.

 Jump to:

-- Classic flavors: Peppermint and chocolate are a classic flavor combination that everyone loves!
+- Peppermint and chocolate are a classic flavor combination that everyone loves!
+That's why I have so many recipes with mint and chocolate, like my mint chocolate chip ice cream cake!

-- Soft and chewy: These cookies bake into super soft and chewy cookies with gooey centers.
+- These are super soft and chewy cookies with gooey centers, just like my butterscotch chocolate cookies.

-- Festive holiday cookies: Stuffing the cookies with peppermint candy makes them fun and festive for Christmas and the holiday season.
+- Stuffing the cookies with peppermint candy makes them fun and festive holiday cookies for Christmas and the holiday season.

 Find the full ingredient measurements and instructions in the recipe card below!